mikebranstein/nativescript-workshop-instructions/src/chapters/chapter6.md

 Finally, make the request, passing in the URL (https://nstweet.brosteins.com/api/message), the HTTP method (POST), the HTTP header telling the REST API the data is being sent over in JSON format, and the stringified JSON data.

-> The function call to `request()` returns a [promise](http://www.html5rocks.com/en/tutorials/es6/promises/), which may not be something you're familiar with.
+> **NOTE** The function call to `request()` returns a [promise](http://www.html5rocks.com/en/tutorials/es6/promises/), which may not be something you're familiar with.
 That's ok.
 Check out the link I provided, and you should be able to decipher what's happening below (which is essentially, making an HTTP request, and the `.then()` call holds the success and failure code paths of that original request).

 Note this is an endpoint I setup for the lab.
 It may not be very long-lived, so, if you're receiving 404 NOT FOUND messages, I would assume it's no longer available.